 We want to help – claiming compensation can help you feel like you’re taking back some control in your life.
 Not only that, it can help you get the acknowledgment and the apology you need while helping you regain some financial independence.

-Of course, you might not be ready to chat about what happened to you, but if you are – we’re here to give free advice on how we can help.
+Of course, you might not be ready to chat about what happened to you, but if you are – a trained legal adviser is waiting to give free advice on how they can help.

 To be able to make a personal injury claim, your injury has to have been somebody else’s fault (ie, they were negligent).
 You need to be able to show that: